A lot of novice aquarists overlook the importance of getting a fish tank that is the correct size.

-Think about it, it takes longer for ammonia to spike in larger tanks so you have more time to react if something goes wrong.
-As a result a 100 gallon tank is far easier to keep stable than a 30 gallon tank.
-And again a 30 gallon tank is far easier to keep stable than a nano tank.
+It takes longer for ammonia to spike in larger tanks so you have more time to react if something goes wrong.
+As a result, a 100-gallon tank is far easier to keep stable than a 30-gallon tank.
+And again a 30-gallon tank is far easier to keep stable than a nano tank.

 This means that the water conditions in a larger tank are more likely to be within healthy tolerances which results in happier fish!

 One of the biggest beginner mistakes I see is beginners buying a “starter” tank.

 When new aquarists first start, they tend to buy a very small tank, regardless of the species of fish they want.